renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 $ sudo brew services start httpd
 ```

-You can also start Apache manually
+You can also start, stop or restart Apache manually

 ```
 $ sudo apachectl start
+$ sudo apachectl stop
+$ sudo apachectl -k restart
 ```

 Test Apache by going in your browser to: http://localhost:8080